Skip to content ↓

 Foundation Stage - Ladybird & Butterfly Class

-Spring Term
+Summer Term

-We are delighted to welcome all our children and families back for an exciting Spring Term in the Ladybirds and Butterflies classrooms.
+We are delighted to welcome all our children and families back for an exciting Summer Term in the Ladybirds and Butterflies classrooms.
 We hope you’ve all had a wonderful break and are ready for a term full of curiosity, imagination, and learning.

 Phonics